Research at Community Game

 Independent, community-oriented research.

 Community Game is a volunteer-run community project.
-Alongside our neighborhood events, we pursue independent research — applying open scholarly literature and public data to questions about communities, systems, and local life.
+Alongside our neighborhood events, we pursue independent research — applying open scholarly literature and public data to questions about communities, systems, and local life in the Central Savannah River Area.

 What we look into